cargomail-org/cargomail/README.md

 ## Architecture

 The Cargomail architecture separates the mailbox from the email address.
 It uses a push-then-pull request mechanism<sup>1</sup> via distinct routes to enable data exchange between mailboxes.
-The origin of the push request is different than the destination of the pull request.
-This mechanism has the potential to address privacy and attachment issues more effectively than push-only systems.
+The origin and destination of push requests differ from the origin and destination of pull requests.
+This mechanism has the potential to address privacy and attachment issues more effectively than push-pull systems with shared origin and destination.
 The added pull layer facilitates end-to-end encryption<sup>2</sup>.

 ![Alt Cargomail architecture](whitepaper/cargomail_architecture.png)